Classic day hike from Stepantsminda village to the foot of glacier covering Mt. Kazbek.

 There is one thing you need to consider - these are meant for locals, not tourists.
 That means that the driver doesn´t stop at any tourist hotspots along the Georgian Military Road.
 Instead, he will make only one break halfway, usually by some restaurant.
 So, as a first-time visitor, I would definitely forget about marshrutka and pay those few extra bucks for a taxi.

-While the seat in shared taxi usually costs about 25 GEL, this mode of transport has many advantages.
+While the seat in a shared taxi usually costs about 30 GEL, this mode of transport has many advantages.
 Car seats are larger, provide more legspace and better views (marshrutka windows are small, dirty and positioned too low so you often have to crawl to see the mountains outside).
 Also, the drivers stop at popular sights along the Georgian Military Road and give you enough time to explore.

-There are only few things to consider - most drivers stop just at Ananuri fortress and Treaty of Georgievsk momunent so if you want something extra, better agree upon it beforehand.
+There are only a few things to consider - most drivers stop just at Ananuri fortress and Treaty of Georgievsk momunent so if you want something extra, better agree upon it beforehand.
 Also, it might be hard to find shared taxi which DOESN´T make breaks since these cater mostly to tourists.

 If you travel in a group or money is not an issue for you, you can also hire a private taxi.
 Prices for the ride start at some 100-120 GEL, depending on the situation.
 Also, if you want to have everything planned in advance and prefer some proven driver, you could use gotrip.ge service, but expect to pay 140 GEL or more.